tytydraco/yessleep/out/Every_time_I_die_I_enter_an_alternate_reality.md

 This is likely the *only* existence you’ve ever known, but I remember a brighter life.
 I grew up in a warless version of the 2000s.
 World hunger was an ancient nightmare — a frightful fable of fictitious proportions.

 In the 2000s, we lived in a privileged era.
 Our technology far exceeded anything in this reality.
 We had solved so many of the world’s problems.
 Life was good.
+Life was easy.

-Life was easy.But that all changed for me in 2011.
+But that all changed for me in 2011.

 Cycling along a quaint country road, a collision with a distracted driver would wrench me from my beautiful life forever.